Last Updated on January 15, 2023 by Admin

 The reason for this is that it is an epiphyte.
 Additionally, while it does not hold as much moisture in its leaves as most hoyas do, it still is able to store a bit there.

-Therefore, it can tolerate dry spells and does not need to watered often.
+Therefore, it can tolerate dry spells and does not need to be watered often.

 In fact, the latter is something you want to avoid since too much watering or watering too frequently increases its risk of root rot.